kamoclav/openhack-mc4h/Challenge-10/ReadMe.md

 ### Step 2
 Open  ***Challenge  - Research Azure Data Analytics.py***  in Azure Databricks

-The remaining steps in this challenge section will be walked through in the Azure Databricks notebook
+The remaining steps in this challenge section will be walked through in the Azure Databricks notebook.